reddypidugu/terraform-scripts/terraform-jenkins-aws/README.md

 going to provide ec2 instance.

-Note: Finally dont forget to run "terraform destroy auto-approve" command to remove the resources you craeted via terraform, otherwise you will be charged from AWS for running.
+Note: Finally dont forget to run "terraform destroy auto-approve" command to remove the resources you craeted via terraform, otherwise you will be charged by AWS for running resources.